temporalio/sdk-python/README.md

 * Long running activities should regularly heartbeat and handle cancellation
 * Activities can only have positional arguments.
 Best practice is to only take a single argument that is an object/dataclass of fields that can be added to as needed.
+* Callable classes (i.e. with `__call__` defined) may be defined as activities, but then an _instance_ of the class must be what is registered with the worker which will be used during invocation.
+Similarly, an _instance_ of the class must be what is used to call the activity from the workflow even though that instance is a dummy instance and is not the one used for invocation.
+* Methods on classes may be defined as activities.
+Similar to callable classes above, it is the method reference that must be used during worker registration and during workflow invocation.
+The latter means that there will likely need to be a dummy instance during workflow to have access to the method reference.

 #### Types of Activities